kmadorin/omy/README.md

-# OhMyYield (OMY) - DeFi Portfolio Management Platform
+# OhMyYield (OMY) - Perplexity like app for searching DEFI yields and portfolio management

-A comprehensive monorepo containing a DeFi portfolio management platform with AI-powered yield optimization, built with a modern stack including Python LangGraph agents, Next.js frontend, and automated data collection services.

 ## 🏗️ Architecture